5 December 2022

 Building to COP Coalition

-One prime example of the real estate sector’s increasing involvement is the Building to COP Coalition, a group of organisations launched at COP26 and working toward sustainability in the built environment with partnerships with businesses and investors across the globe.
+One prime example of the real estate sector’s increasing involvement is the Building to COP Coalition, a group of organizations launched at COP26 and working toward sustainability in the built environment with partnerships with businesses and investors across the globe.

 The increased discourse surrounding the built environment from the Coalition itself, as well as the 2030 Breakthrough Outcomes for the Built Environment and Race to Zero, signal substantial movement in the market.
 In conjunction with increased regulations and sustainable building standards, the message for the real estate sector is clear: invest in climate resiliency and climate solutions or get left behind.